 Mantra #2: I am not being paid for my time, I am being paid for my results

-When you start a new job, there more learning and less doing.
+When you start a new job, there is more learning and less doing.
 A lot of us try to ride the learning curve as quickly as we can, and we put in extra hours.
 It takes longer for us to bring the results that our more experienced peers do.
-Investing in training and can be an effective way to learn quicker and save a massive amount of work-hours in the process.
+Investing in training and mentorship can be an effective way to learn quicker and save a massive amount of work-hours in the process.

 After some time in a job, you will become experienced and even masterful at it.
 Your intuition is powerful, trained with experience.
 Your network of relationships is strong.
 You achieve excellent results with a lot less effort or time than you used to.